Capstone-Projects-2023-Fall/project-code-review-chatbot/documentation/docs/system-architecture/component-descriptions.md

     SQLite is a server-less SQL database engine that will be utilzed for the project.
 We will utilzed the data base to store user data and the chat history for individual users.

 ## Laravel
     Laravel is a PHP framework that is used to develop web applications and APIs.
-We will be utilizing laravel to connect our chabot with our servers and database.
+We will be utilizing laravel to connect our chabot with our servers and database utilzing the PHP language.

-## PHP
+## JavaScript
-    PH
+    JavaScript will be used for the construction of the front-end.

 ## VS Code
     VS Code will be utilized as our primary IDE.
 Since the goal of our project is creating a extension for VS code, this will be the only IDE that is going to be utilized for this particular project.